cboettig/ews-review/manuscript.md

-dynamics in the Pacific ocean [@Hare2000] could actually be explained by a close coupling to the external forcing of El Nino environmental dynamics through the Pacific Decadal Oscillation (PDO). @Schooler2011 found that lakes with the invasive plant *Salvaniai molesta* andherbivorous weevils alternated between low- and high-*Salvnia* states driven by disturbances from regular external flooding events.
+dynamics in the Pacific ocean [@Hare2000] could actually be explained by a close coupling to the external forcing of El Nino environmental dynamics through the Pacific Decadal Oscillation (PDO). @Schooler2011 found that lakes with the invasive plant *Salvaniai molesta* and herbivorous weevils alternated between low- and high-*Salvnia* states driven by disturbances from regular external flooding events.
 These examples highlight cases that involve critical transitions between regimes under circumstances that do not permit the discovery